Stepping out of the academic echo chamber

 Science needs to be shared for a more informed and engaged society

-Last week, I spend two days in a media training course for scientists run by the Science Media Centre here in NZ.
+Last week, I spent two days in a media training course for scientists run by the Science Media Centre here in NZ.
 This got me thinking, how much effort should we, as academics, be placing on communicating our science in the media?

 Until recently, I was more inclined to stay in my lane and focus on doing the best science I could as I felt that was the way I could best contribute.
 Media work is best left for those of you who are more eloquent, entertaining, and charismatic, right?
 I also felt that there was somewhat of a trade-off between honing our scientific craft and being a good scientific communicator.